minskylab/life/README.md

 # Life Project

 Life project is a initiative to create a toolkit to automatize the generation of any system based in entities and their relations.
+To bring\* your ideas to life.

 ## Current state